RedHatProductSecurity/rapidast/README.md

 This is useful for debugging.
 Set `scanners.zap.miscOptions.enableUI: True` (default: False).
 Then, the ZAP desktop will run with GUI on your host and show the progress of scanning.

-+ Disable add-on updates:
++ Enable add-on updates:

-Set `scanners.zap.miscOptions.updateAddons: False` (default: True).
-Then, ZAP will update its addons first and run the scan.
+Set `scanners.zap.miscOptions.updateAddons: True` (default: False).
+ZAP will first update its addons and then run the scan.

 + Install additional addons: